SumLama/ReactProject/README.md

 The application communicates with an API endpoint to authenticate user credentials.
 On successful authentication, users are redirected to a welcome page.
 If the credentials are incorrect or if there are errors, appropriate messages are displayed to the user.

+# Installation
-# Ensure node.js and npm are installed already.
+ Ensure node.js and npm are installed already.

 Step 1: Clone the Repository
 * git clone https://github.com/SumLama/ReactProject.git